themeum/kirki/readme.txt

 == Changelog ==

+= 2.2.11 =

+* FIX: Only enqueue the tooltips script if needed.
+* FIX: WordPress Coding Standards.
+* FIX: undefined sub-controls were still being saved in typography fields
+* FIX: Javascript Console Errors: "wp.customize" object undefined when Kirki fields were added in `customize_register`
+* FIX: markup in editor fields - props @manuelmoreale.
+* FIX: multiple styles in head when using js_vars
+* FIX: Sanitization for rem units
+* NEW: Repeater labels are now dynamic - props @guillaumemolter.
+* NEW: The entire header on repeaters is now draggable - props @guillaumemolter.
+* TWEAK: More efficient JS code for the typography control

 = 2.2.10 =

 * FIX: Issue with URLs when using Kirki embedded in a theme and not installed as a plugin.